 What to Pack for Your Winter Hike in Norway

 All this will require some heavy-duty warm clothing and more layers than a Tarantino movie.
-As a bare minimum you should take:
+This kit list for hiking suggests 35 essential and non-essential items, but as a bare minimum you should take:

 - Proper hiking boots/shoes